Alan Taylor (Australian judge): Judicial career

 Taylor was made a Judge of the Supreme Court of New South Wales in 1952, and later that year, on 3 September, he was appointed to the bench of the High Court.
 He was appointed following the retirement of John Latham and the elevation of Owen Dixon as Chief Justice earlier in the year.
 According to David Marr, Taylor was never as close to Dixon as some of the other justices, such as Kitto or Fullagar, and had a blunter judicial style than Dixon.
 Dixon was succeeded in 1964 by Garfield Barwick.
 Taylor had worked with him on a number of cases, including the Banks case, and they shared some common views on Australian constitutional law, as well as having a similar judicial style.
 Although Taylor worked better with Barwick than with Dixon, all of his colleagues agreed that he was a hard-working and congenial judge.

-Taylor was made a Knight of the Order of the British Empire in 1955, and was appointed to the Privy Council in 1963.
+Taylor was made a Knight Commander of the Order of the British Empire in 1955, and was appointed to the Privy Council in 1963.
 At the invitation of the Lord Chancellor, Baron Gardiner, Taylor spent three months in 1967 in London hearing Privy Council appeals.

 In May 1968, Taylor suffered a heart attack, but after a short break he returned to full duties on the High Court.
 Barwick later said that although the heart attack certainly affected Taylor physically, he was just as dedicated to his work as he had previously been.
 Taylor continued to serve on the High Court until his death in August 1969, when he died suddenly one Sunday morning.
 In a tribute published in the Commonwealth Law Reports, Barwick said of Taylor that he was:

 "...wise in conference, confident and practical in decision and gentle in dissent... [what] is uppermost in our minds is the warmth of his friendship, his unfailing good humour, and his ready turn of wit and phrase on all occasions, making our daily association with him pleasant and memorable...
 The Court has lost a great judge, each of us here has lost a close friend."